kwonus/Quelle-Obsolete/Quelle.md

 While some of these concepts have already been introduced, the following section can be used as a glossary for the terminology used in the Quelle HMI specification.

-**Directives** are composed by verbs and are used to construct statements for the Quelle Command Interpreter.
-Each clause type has specialized syntax tailored to the imperative verb used in the statement.
+**Syntax Categories:** Each syntax category defines rules by which verbs can be expressed in the statement.

-**Clauses:** Clauses are equivalent to an imperative [you-understood] verb phrase.
-Most clauses have one or more parameters.
+**Actions:** Actions are complete verb-clauses issued in the imperative [you-understood].
+Many actions have one or more parameters.
 But just like English, a verb phrase can be a single word with no explicit subject and no explicit object.
 Consider this English sentence:

 Go!